Hungarian Beef Goulash

 How to make it

-This dish starts out on the stovetop and then is transferred to the oven to finish.
-However, it can be simmered on the stovetop the entire time.
+This dish begins on the stovetop and is then transferred to the oven to finish cooking, but you can also simmer it entirely on the stovetop if you prefer.
+If using the oven, preheat it to 350°F (176°C).

 Step 1: Sauté the veggies